raichu03/linsight/README.md

 ## License
 This project is licensed under the GNU GENERAL PUBLIC LICENSE v3.0.
 See the [LICENSE](LICENSE) file for details.

-Note: *This project is still being developed....*
+Note: *This project is still being developed....
+I have only added the text context.
+In future I will add the image and video context.*